clearspotmedia/localgov_microsites_generic/README.md

 ### Optional modules

-The following modules can be installed and will pick up CSS from the this theme:
+The following modules can be installed and will inherit CSS from this theme:

 #### LocalGov EU Cookie Compliance
 Add a compliant cookie notice to your microsite.